pimcore/pimcore/docs/Development_Documentation/03_Documents/03_Navigation.md

 </nav>
 ```

-## Adding custom items to the navigation
+## Adding Custom Items to the Navigation

 In the following example we're adding news items (objects) to the navigation using the callback.